 Howard Kruth received his M.M.S. from Rutgers Medical School in 1973 and his M.D. from the University of Pennsylvania Medical School in 1975.
 He interned in the Department of Medicine at the University of Florida until 1976 when he joined the Laboratory of Cellular Metabolism at the NHLBI as a staff associate.
-Dr. Kruth returned to the University of Florida in 1978 for a residency in clinical pathology, then came back to the NHLBI as Senior Investigator in the Laboratory of Experimental Atherosclerosis in 1980.
+Dr. Kruth returned to the University of Florida in 1978 for a residency in Clinical Pathology, and then came back to the NHLBI as Senior Investigator in the Laboratory of Experimental Atherosclerosis in 1980.
+In 1988, he became the head of the Experimental Atherosclerosis Section.
 Dr. Kruth has received both the Public Health Service Meritorious Service Medal in 1998 and Commendation Medal in 2004.
 He has authored or co-authored over 100 publications and serves on several international advisory boards.
-Dr. Kruth is also a fellow of the American Heart Association’s Arteriosclerosis Council and a member of the North American Vascular Biology Organization and Society for Leukocyte Biology.

 The cause of most heart attacks and strokes, atherosclerotic plaques in blood vessel walls accumulate cholesterol primarily from circulating low-density lipoproteins (LDL), also known as “bad cholesterol.”
 Dr. Kruth’s research focuses on understanding this process of cholesterol accumulation and plaque formation.